dcunited001/dcunited001.github.io/_drafts/social-physics.md

   - model the wave transmission in a similar way to conway's game of life.

-### Measuring Configurational & Confirmational Entropy in Social Physics
+### Measuring Configurational & Conformational Entropy in Social Physics

 - instead of measuring Thermal Entropy via "Course Graining" of q[i] & p[i] (according to wikipedia)